Home

 Last news

-The total amount of transactions at the SCRMET auctions amounted to over 10 million 409 thousand US dollars
+The total amount of transactions at the SCRMET auctions exceeded 7 million 862 thousand USA dollars

 top-arrow